 Academic Training Regulations Prior to Completion of Study and Post Completion of Study for Students in J-1 Status

-Academic training is defined as training or employment directly related to the J-1 student's major area of study.
+Academic Training (AT) is defined as training or employment directly related to the J-1 student's major area of study.
 The employment may be paid or unpaid and full- or part-time.

-A student in J-1 status may be authorized to participate in academic training during his or her studies or commencing no later than 30 days after completion of studies provided that:
+A student in J-1 status may be authorized to participate in Academic Training during their studies or starting no later than 30 days after completion of studies provided that:

 • the student is in good academic standing